0xherve/anvils-of-solana/README.md

 ## Scripts

 There are two scripts in this project:
- -`ace_token_mint.ts`, which creates and mints a new token on the Solana devnet.
+ - `ace_token_mint.ts`, which creates and mints a new token on the Solana devnet.
- -`mint_tokens.ts`, which creates an Associated Token Address, and mints 1000 ANVL tokens to it
+ - `mint_tokens.ts`, which creates an Associated Token Address, and mints 1000 ANVL tokens to it

 To run the script, execute the following command: